-Following a turbulent start to 2020, some families may now decide the time has come to hand over the baton to the next generation.
-But what are the tax consequences of doing so?
+Following the prospective IHT changes surrounding Business Relief (BR), some families may now decide the time has come to hand over the baton to the next generation.

 Gifting shares in the family business has a CGT consequence as the gift is deemed to take place at 'open market value' and in most cases, the market value will not be known.
 The open market value is the estimated value of the shares if the transaction took place between a willing buyer and willing seller.
-Tax would then be payable on the gain, which is the difference between the cost of the gifted shares and their value.
-In many cases this can create a 'dry tax charge' which means tax becomes payable even though no money changes hands.
+Tax would then be payable on the gain, which is the difference between the ‘base cost’ of the gifted shares and their value.
+In some cases this can create a 'dry tax charge' which means tax becomes payable even though no money changes hands.

 Another potential issue on gifting shares to an employee is the risk HMRC may treat the value of the shares as earnings under the Employment Related Securities rules.
 There is however an exemption available for family and personal relationships when this is in the normal course of a domestic or personal relationship.

-For more information on the issues raised in this update or to discuss your individual circumstances in detail, get it touch with your usual Crowe contact.
+For more information on the issues raised in this update or to discuss your individual circumstances in detail, please get it touch with your usual Crowe contact.

 Contact us